Where Do Most Car Accidents Happen in Syracuse?

 • Route 91 in Pompey

-Risk factors on these two-lane rural highways include excessive speed, limited visibility on hills and curves, wildlife crossings, and lack of median barriers separating opposing traffic flows.
-Head-on collisions and run-off-road crashes are common.
+Risk factors on these two-lane rural highways can include excessive speed, limited visibility on hills and curves, wildlife crossings, and lack of median barriers separating opposing traffic flows.
+Head-on collisions and run-off-road crashes are always possible.

 Expressways

 Syracuse’s network of high-speed expressways – I-81, I-481, I-690, and the New York State Thruway (I-90)—carry tens of thousands of vehicles daily.
-While these divided highways are statistically safer than other roadways, the speeds involved mean that accidents are often catastrophic.
+While these divided highways are statistically safer than other roadways, the speeds involved mean that accidents are often catastrophic, potentially affecting dozens of cars at a time. .

-• I-690 at Teall Ave and Beech St: Short merges and traffic backups cause rear-end collisions
+• I-690 at Teall Ave and Beech St: Short merges and traffic backups can cause rear-end collisions

-• Thruway Exit 39 at I-690: Traffic entering and exiting between the two expressways results in sideswipes and rear-enders, especially during peak times
+• Thruway Exit 39 at I-690: Traffic entering and exiting between the two expressways can result in sideswipes and rear-enders, especially during peak times

-Reduce speed significantly in work zones and move over for stopped emergency vehicles.
+Drivers are required to reduce speed in work zones and move over for stopped emergency vehicles.
 Wearing seat belts is critical for mitigating injuries when high-speed crashes occur.

 Who Pays for Car Accident Injuries in New York?

-New York’s no-fault insurance system governs who pays for car accident injuries.
-Under this system, each driver’s own insurance company covers their medical expenses and lost wages, regardless of who was at fault for the accident.
+New York’s no-fault insurance system governs who pays for medical expenses and lost wages after a car accident in the state.
+Under this system, the applicable no-fault insurance company covers certain medical expenses and lost wages for all involved motorists, regardless of who was at fault for the accident.

 This coverage is called Personal Injury Protection (PIP).